hpalin2/SeniorDesignProject/notebooks/Jeremy/README.md

 ---

 I finished creating the PCB schematic in KiCad.
 I worked with Suleymaan to finish wiring up the schematic according to our block diagram

+**2025-10/1 - Meeting With Mentor**

+---

+Today my team and I met with a mentor, Jack Blevins, to go over our PCB design schematic.
+Overall he was satisfied with our layout, but suggested that we switch over to a charging circuit instead of the power mux we had originally planned to account for random power surges that might blow our system.

+I also made some changes to our pcb schematic to account for us using a 3.7V coin cell instead of outright 12V input.